lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ### SCHC MAX_PACKET_SIZE
-The Access Stratum can handle the fragmentation of SCHC packets if needed including reliability.
-Hence the packet size is limited by the MTU possible to be handled by the AS radio protocols that corresponds to 1600 bytes for 3GPP Release 15.
+The Radio Link can handle the fragmentation of SCHC packets if needed, including reliability.
+Hence the packet size is limited by the MTU handled by the radio protocols that correspond to 1600 bytes for 3GPP Release 15.

 ### Fragmentation
-For these scenarios the SCHC fragmentation functions are recommend to be disabled.
+For these scenarios, the SCHC fragmentation functions are disabled.
 The RLC layer of NB-IoT can segment packets in suitable units that fit the selected transport blocks for transmissions of the physical layer.
-The selection of the blocks is done according to the input of the link adaptation function in the MAC layer and the quantity of data in the buffer.
-The link adaptation layer may produce different results at each Time Transmission Interval (TTI) resulting in varying physical transport blocks that depends of the network load, interference and number of bits to be transmitted and QoS.
-Even if setting a value that allows the construction of data units following SCHC tiles principle, the protocol overhead may be greater or equal than allowing the AS radio protocols to take care of the fragmentation natively.
+The blocks selection is made according to the link adaptation input function in the MAC layer and the quantity of data in the buffer.
+The link adaptation layer may produce different results at each Time Transmission Interval (TTI), resulting in varying physical transport blocks that depend on the network load, interference, number of bits transmitted, and QoS.
+Even if setting a value that allows the construction of data units following the SCHC tiles principle, the protocol overhead may be greater or equal than allowing the Radio link protocols to take care of the fragmentation natively.

 #### Fragmentation in Transparent Mode
-If RLC is configured to operate in Transparent Mode, there could be a case to activate a fragmentation function together with a light reliability function such as the ACK-Always mode.
-In practice , it is very rare to transmit user plane data using this configuration and it is mainly targeting control plane transmissions.
-In those cases the reliability is normally ensured by MAC based mechanisms, such as repetitions or automatic retransmissions, and additional reliability might only generate protocol overhead.
+If RLC operates in Transparent Mode, there could be a case to activate a fragmentation function together with a light reliability function such as the ACK-Always mode.
+In practice, it is uncommon to transmit radio link data using this configuration.
+It mainly targets signaling transmissions.
+In those cases, the MAC layer mechanisms ensure reliability, such as repetitions or automatic retransmissions, and additional reliability might only generate protocol overhead.

-In future operations, it could be devised the utilization of SCHC to reduce radio network protocols overhead and support the reliability of the transmissions, and targeting small data with the fewer possible transmissions.
-This could be realized by using fixed or limited set of transport blocks compatible with the tiling SCHC fragmentation handling.
+SCHC may reduce radio network protocols overhead in future operations, support reliable transmissions, and transmit small data with fewer possible transmissions by using fixed or limited transport blocks compatible with the tiling SCHC fragmentation handling.

 # Non-IP based Data Transmission
 The Non-IP Data Delivery (NIDD) services of 3GPP enable the possibility of transmitting SCHC packets compressed by the application layer.
 The packets can be delivered by means of IP-tunnels to the 3GPP network or using SCEF functions (i.e., API calls).
 In both cases the packet IP is not understood by the 3GPP network since it is already compressed and the network does not has information of the context used for compression.
 Therefore the network will treat the packet as a Non-IP traffic and deliver it to the UE without any other stack element, directly under the L2.